jesseharold/gender-unicorn/README.md

 This version has several additional features:

 Planned Features:
- - set values of sliders into query string object, too
- - read data from query string, set page values
+ - set page values from query obj

  - change the DNA icon to something else - like a baby, take it off the body
  - add tool tips w definitions from TSER